freqtrade/freqtrade/docs/strategy-callbacks.md

 ```

-### Adjust trade position
+## Adjust trade position

 `adjust_trade_position()` can be used to perform additional orders to manage risk with DCA (Dollar Cost Averaging).
 The strategy is expected to return a stake_amount if and when an additional buy order should be made (position is increased).
 If there is not enough funds in the wallet then nothing will happen.

-Note: Current implementation does not support decreasing position size with partial sales!

 !!!
-Tip: The `position_adjustment_enable` configuration parameter must be enabled to use adjust_trade_position callback in strategy.
+Note
+    Current implementation does not support decreasing position size with partial sales!

 !!!
-Warning: Additional orders also mean additional fees.
+Tip
+    The `position_adjustment_enable` configuration parameter must be enabled to use adjust_trade_position callback in strategy.

 !!!
+Warning
+    Additional orders also mean additional fees.

+!!!
+Warning
-Warning: Stoploss is still calculated from the initial opening price, not averaged price.
+    Stoploss is still calculated from the initial opening price, not averaged price.
     So if you do 3 additional buys at -7% and have a stoploss at -10% then you will most likely trigger stoploss while the UI will be showing you an average profit of -3%.

 ``` python